turboderp/exllamav2/README.md

 combination is chosen that minimizes the maximum quantization error over the entire model while meeting a target average bitrate.

-In my tests, this scheme allows Llama2 70B to run on a single 24 GB GPU with a full (4k) context, producing coherent and mostly stable output with 2.55 bits per weight.
+In my tests, this scheme allows Llama2 70B to run on a single 24 GB GPU with a 2048-token context, producing coherent and mostly stable output with 2.55 bits per weight.
 13B models run at 2.65 bits within 8 GB of VRAM, although currently none of them uses GQA which effectively limits the context size to 2048.
 In either case it's unlikely that the model will fit alongside a desktop environment.
 For now.